Eschatologue/CM_wiki/docs/class/ranger/index.md

 ***Languages.*** You know two languages of your choice from the language tables in chapter 2.

-### Level 2: World's Wanderer
+### Level 2: Fighting Style

-Antares is a harsh and unforgiving realm for travellers, yet you have journeyed through it regardless.
+You gain a Fighting Style feat of your choice (see chapter 5).
+Instead of choosing one of those feats, you can choose the option below.

+***Druidic Warrior.*** You learn two Druid cantrips of your choice (see the Druid class’s section for a list of Druid spells).
+Guidance and Starry Wisp are recommended.
+The chosen cantrips count as Ranger spells for you, and Wisdom is your spellcasting ability for them.
+Whenever you gain a Ranger level, you can replace one of these cantrips with another Druid cantrip.

+### Level 3: Ranger's Aptidude

 You gain one of the following benefits:

 ***Beast Tamer***
 You have cultivated a strong bond with animals.
 You can cast *Find Familiar*, but only as a ritual.